aashikkk/FitnessApp-Springoot3/README.md

 Correct one.
 ![img_2.png](img_2.png)

-Can check endpoint result in cmd as well.
+You Can check an endpoint result in cmd as well.
 Install httpie to use this.
 Otherwise, use curl as well.
     `http :8080/api/runs`